-The one thing that I would say is that, anecdotally, I would expect that, if people are having or have got paper processes, that is going to be an extremely difficult way to operate in this world, especially when you’ve got people who are staff on lockdown, so therefore no kind of centralised post room operating as a way of working.
+The one thing that I would say is that, anecdotally, I would expect that, if people are having or have got paper processes, that is going to be an extremely difficult way to operate in this world, especially when you’ve got people who are staff on lockdown, so therefore no kind of centralized post room operating as a way of working.
 One might suspect that the more automated you are, or the less reliant on paper, the easier you’re finding things.

 During the webinar, we asked attendees to share their views on the topics being examined by taking part in various polls, the first of which asked how the crisis is affecting their own financial crime compliance, with some interesting results, as:

-- more than half said they were facing challenges because of remote wording
+- More than half said they were facing challenges because of remote wording

-- a third have experienced onboarding delays
+- A third have experienced onboarding delays

-- around 20% reported no real day-to-day impact
+- Around 20% reported no real day-to-day impact

 From data to risk management – what’s important?

 The first point really is around accuracy.
 Historically, we’ve always talked about the ‘four eyes approach… it took forever to actually onboard someone – we were constantly concerned about people entering data incorrectly or misinterpreting it and so all that manual hand touching that went along with the KYC was massively riddled with potential error… having that data management taken care of mitigates that risk.